abaklanov/butterfly/README.md

 ## The main goal
 As per assignment, I made sure the application is extendable and scalable, hence the changes made to both the structure of the code and the choice of the stack and supplimentary tools.
 Decisions are made as per this project is going to live longer and grow into something big, that's why we need scalability.

 Every single decision making about technology selected should be treated differently if this project was something else, e.g. if I was not the only one to make those decisions.
-Since we have to consider team's current knowledge and learning curves of potential new techs, limitations of the environment the service is going to be run, stage of the project.
+In this case among other we have to consider team's current knowledge and learning curves of potential new techs, limitations of the environment the service is going to be run, stage of the project.

-Since the app is quite small at the time I took the liverty of changing quite a lot.
+Since the app is quite small at the time I took the liberty of changing quite a lot.
 Basically rewriting it from scratch.

 ## ESM vs CommonJS
 While the original assingment example had only CommonJs, I decided to go with ESM support only.
 This is not going to be a published library, which might lead to compatibility issues when used by wide audience.
 On the contrary, it's supposed to be a web service.
 In this case we can use modern features of ESM.

 ## Typescript
 Initial setup was with JS, and it might make sense in Node.js environment, as well as my previous remark on CommonJs modules.
-However I still prefer hop over some initial painful steps of configuring everything in a project, but then have a static typing check.
-I believe it still speeds up the process.
+However I still prefer to hop over some initial painful steps of configuring everything in a project, but then have a static typing check.
+I believe it still speeds up the process of a development of a reliable code.

 ## Versions
 Initial project had some quite outdated libraries.
-That needed to be improved in order to make sure the security of the app is improved.
+That needed to be changed in order to make sure the security of the app is improved.
 Later versions tend to have less vulnarabilities

 ## Node version
 There was version 18 mentioned in the assignment, but I went with v22.
 I was told it does not play a significant role specifically for the test.
 Considering all that, aiming for the later versions again allows for better security, availability of up-to-date libraries and functionality of Node itself.